apache/incubator-weex-site/source/guide/index.md

 Weex dedicates to enable developers to use modern web development experience to build both Android, iOS and web applications with a single codebase.
 In practice, you can use javascript and modern front-end frameworks to develop mobile apps after integrating the WeexSDK.

 The structure of Weex is decoupled, the render engines are separate from the syntax layer.
-Weex doesn't rely on any specific front-end frameworks, instead, both [Vue.js](https://vuejs.org/) and [Rax](https://alibaba.github.io/rax/) can be performed on Weex.
+Weex doesn't rely on any specific front-end frameworks, but mainly Weex supports [Vue.js](https://vuejs.org/) and [Rax](https://alibaba.github.io/rax/).

 Another primary goal of Weex is to keep up with modern development technologies and platform capabilities both on web and native.
 Productivity and performance can coexist in Weex.
-When writing Weex pages, you feel the same with writing web pages.
-When rendering Weex pages, you feel the same with rendering native pages.
+Writing Weex pages feels the same like writing web pages.
+Rendering Weex pages is just same with rendering native pages.

 ## Overview